emmaC11/PP1-starwars/README.md

 I would like to thank my mentor Ronan for his guidance throughout my project.
 I would also like to thank Simen for his excellent masterclasses.

+## Grade
+This project has achieved a Distinction grade